garylirocks/quickrefs/azure-networking.markdown

 - The domain name is `.internal.cloudapp.net.`
 - Any VM created in the vNet is registered
 - It's the Azure Resource name that is registered, not the name of the guest OS on the VM
+  - *Tested in Ubuntu, if you update VM hostname, the DNS record updates automatically*
 - DNS names can be assigned to both VMs and network interfaces
 - PTR queries return FQDNs of form
   - `[vm].internal.cloudapp.net.`